Deligne's conjecture and mirror symmetry: The Mirror symmetry of Calabi-Yau threefolds

 The coefficient $Y_{111}$ in \ref{eq:Prepotential} is the topological intersection number given by \cite{PhilipXenia,CoxKatz, MarkGross}

 which is a positive integer.
-In most cases, $e$ can be represented by a divisor of $X^\vee$, then $Y_{111}$ is the triple intersection number of this divisor with itself.
-The coefficients $Y_{011}$ and $Y_{001}$ are rational numbers \cite{KimYang}.
+The computations of the coefficients $Y_{011}$ and $Y_{001}$ are more tricky, but in this paper, we will only need the fact that they are rational numbers \cite{KimYang}.
 In all examples of mirror pairs, $Y_{000}$ is always of the form \cite{PhilipXenia}

 where $\chi(X^\vee)$ is the Euler characteristic of $X^\vee$.
-A detailed study of the appearance of $\zeta(3)$ from the motivic point of view is presented in the paper \cite{KimYang}.
+A detailed study of the occurrence of $\zeta(3)$ from the motivic point of view is presented in the paper \cite{KimYang}.